Particular/docs.particular.net/persistence/upgrades/ravendb-5to6.md

 ## No longer converting legacy timeouts

-In NServiceBus versions 3 and 4, RavenDB Persistence was part of the main NServiceBus library, and `TimeoutData` had a different class and namespace name.
-All versions of NServiceBus.RavenDB (the persistence split into a separate library) until now have included a converter that changes the class name on deserialization.
-Causing conversions when the timeouts are expiring.
-If timeouts which have been generated with NServiceBus versions 3 and 4 and are still present and lapse into the future then these will have to be converted to the new format manually.
+In NServiceBus Versions 3 and 4, RavenDB Persistence was part of the main NServiceBus library, and `TimeoutData` had a different class and namespace name.
+All versions of NServiceBus.RavenDB until now have included a converter that changes the class name on deserialization, causing automatic conversions of timeouts as they expire.
+Timeouts that have been generated with NServiceBus versions 3 and 4 still present at the time of the upgrade with a lapse date in the future must be converted to the new format manually.

 ### Patching legacy timeouts